pytorch-fdn/foundation-hosted/README.md

 Applying is as easy as 1-2-3!

+1. Review the basic requirements to ensure that you meet the minimum expectations before applying.
-1. Open a new [Ecosystem Application](https://github.com/pytorch-fdn/ecosystem/issues/new?assignees=&labels=New&projects=&template=application.yml&title=%3CProject+Name%3E?assignees=&labels=New&projects=&template=application.yml&title=%3CProject+Name%3E) using the linked issue form.
+2. Open a new [Ecosystem Application](https://github.com/pytorch-fdn/ecosystem/issues/new?assignees=&labels=New&projects=&template=application.yml&title=%3CProject+Name%3E?assignees=&labels=New&projects=&template=application.yml&title=%3CProject+Name%3E) using the linked issue form, and be sure to complete all sections.
-1. Complete all sections of the form.
-1. Submit the issue.
+3. Submit the issue.

 ## What's next?

-Your project's application is placed in the backlog for triaging.
+Once you have submitted your issue, your project's application is placed in the project backlog for triaging.
 You can view the status of your application and others at any time by checking out our [Project Board](https://github.com/orgs/pytorch-fdn/projects/6/views/1).

 As the community approaches the Ecosystem review meetings, PyTorch staff will move applications to the "in-progress" column on the Project Board (number dependent on how many can be reviewed in a given meeting).
 At this point, members of the Technical Advisory Committee (TAC) will ask questions, seek to learn more, and make a decision on the project.

+Be sure to check your project issue periodically to see if the TAC has asked questions or for more information in the issue.

 ### Community Comments on Applications